hauchenglee/hauchenglee.github.io/_posts/course/english/2022-05-18-english-lv1-sentence.md

 - be + adj
     - The new location of the Bentler Company is easily *accessible* by car or bus.
     - Even though Smithton Electronics' second quarter was not *profitable*, the company plans to invest large sums on research.

+短语形容词：
+- By ving sth → by doing sth
+    - South Regent Aviation is adopting measures to reduce fuel expenses by *lightening* cargo loads.

 形容词与比较级：
     - very latest